 The strong sensitivity of perfect resonances to barrier width, separation, and electrostatic potential highlights both their fragility and their diagnostic value.
-Within the four-band, mode-resolved framework developed here, perfect transmission is tied to the ghost quantum well mechanism: a single non-cloaked internal channel inherits the phase-matching condition in Eq.~\eqref{eq: Perfect}, yielding unit transmission governed by phase coherence within each barrier rather than by multireflection effects alone.
-Cloaking corresponds to channel-selective decoupling of a specific internal barrier mode from a given external incident channel and remains operative regardless of whether the internal solution is propagating or evanescent~\cite{Gu2011Chirality}.
-Consequently, resonant peaks enhance transport through allowed channels without restoring access to cloaked modes, while residual leakage reflects imperfect reflection mediated by evanescent states rather than a breakdown of cloaking.
+Within the full four-band, mode-resolved framework developed here, perfect transmission is tied to the phase-matching cavity mechanism: a single non-cloaked internal mode satisfies a phase-matching condition and yields unit transmission governed by internal phase coherence within each barrier, rather than by multireflection effects alone.
+Channel-selective decoupling, which underlies cloaking, corresponds to the symmetry-protected isolation of a specific internal barrier mode from a given external incident channel and remains operative regardless of whether the internal solution is propagating or evanescent.
+As a result, resonant peaks enhance transport through allowed channels without restoring access to cloaked modes, while residual leakage reflects imperfect reflection mediated by evanescent contributions rather than a breakdown of cloaking.

-These conclusions are made explicit by the analytical solutions obtained for single- and double-barrier geometries, where the transmission separates naturally into two families of resonances: perfect resonances inherited from internal phase matching within individual barriers, as expressed by Eq.~\eqref{eq: Perfect}, and Fabry-Pérot-like resonances governed by inter-barrier interference, described by Eq.~\eqref{eq: General2ResoMain}.
+These conclusions are made explicit by the analytical solutions obtained for single- and double-barrier geometries, where the transmission naturally separates into two distinct families of resonances.
+Perfect resonances originate from internal phase matching within individual barriers and obey the condition in Eq.~\eqref{eq: Perfect}, whereas Fabry-Pérot-like resonances arise from interference between barriers and are governed by Eq.~\eqref{eq: General2ResoMain}.
 Although ballistic transport through electrostatic barriers in bilayer graphene has been studied extensively~\cite{van2013four,Xu2014Resonant,Xu2019Resonant}, previous work did not clearly disentangle mode-selective decoupling from resonance-induced finite transmission in multibarrier systems.
-The present analysis provides this clarification within a unified four-band description.
+The present analysis provides this separation within a unified four-band description.